 As you’ll easily discover, there are plenty of reasons to visit Luoyang – the starting point of the legendary Silk Road, the place where Buddhism was introduced, there are UNESCO World Heritage Sites in Luoyang, amazing historic attractions in Luoyang, interesting offbeat Luoyang things to see and more.

-These amazing Luoyang attractions are recommended by Stephen from Visit Luoyang.
+These amazing Luoyang attractions are recommended by Stephen from China Travel Site.
 This guide is part of the free travel destinations guides series on this blog.
 Use this local’s guide to Luoyang when creating your Luoyang bucketlist and, ultimately, your Luoyang itinerary.

 A trip to Luoyang will show you that there are plenty of interesting and fun things to do in Luoyang, both indoor and outdoor.
 There are the Luoyang landmarks to see, but also secret gems in Luoyang to discover!